June 25, 1977

 When I was still small enough to sit in his lap he would read to me.
 And he would swing me in a big swing he made for me.
 For a season he made up wonderful bedtime stories about Broussard the Dragon who, when Dad lost interest, died tragically in a cave in.
 When I was older he would play the chess-like board game Camelot with me.
 (And usually slaughter me.)

 In his defense, my dad came from a family of thinkers, not feelers.
 He lost his dad when he was 13.
-So he didn’t seem to know how to find his way into my world.
-I had to find my way into his.
+For whatever reasons he didn’t seem to know how to find his way into my world.

 The only way to get to San Rafael Pie de la Cuesta is to drive down a dry riverbed.
 We bounced so much down the boulders in outback Guatemala that I arrived brain-rattled and bruised, but laughing because of the great company we were in.

 On a missions training trip, we had come with our new friends Harry and Patty Larson to encourage and equip the leaders of a small church there.
 Together with their young son Peter the five of us bedded down in a tiny room off the back of the church, “air conditioned” by a 12-inch gap between the walls and ceiling.

 Lying there in the dark we could hear the soft flapping of something swooping through the gap, in and out of our room.
 Unsettled, I asked, “What is that?”
 From his bed Harry began singing in a perfect Sesame Street Transylvanian accent, “One bat hanging in the steeple, One bat flies in through the door….”
 Patty chimed in, “That makes two bats in my belfry, Wonderful!”